 Guardian of the Universe

 Free are one of those bands that I feel I should like, but about whom I find it difficult to get excited.
-Part of the problem is that I don't feel their sound has dated very well, unlike, say, Zeppelin's; their blues/rock hybrid sounds rather laid-back for modern tastes, although I know there's many of you out there who'll disagree violently with this.
+Part of the problem is that I don't feel their sound has dated very well, unlike, say, Zeppelin's; their blues/rock hybrid sounds rather laid-back for modern tastes, although I know that many of you out there will disagree.
 As a result, these reviews may seem rather unenthusiastic, although I bear the band's 'classic' status in mind.

-Fire and Water is rated as their 'classic' by many fans, and while it's a good album, the first thing that strikes you about it is the soporific pace of most of the material, with even the ubiquitous All Right Now being 'sprightly' at best.
-Apart from 'the hit', Mr Big is probably the album's standout track, which whips up a bit of a storm, admittedly in a laid-back kind of way.
-Bassist Andy Fraser plays loads of piano on the album, too and there's a couple of MkII Mellotron string (mixed with brass?) notes on Heavy Load, but that seems to be it on the 'Tron front this time round.
+Fire and Water is rated as their 'classic' by many fans and, while good, the first thing that strikes you about it is the soporific pace of most of the material, even the ubiquitous All Right Now being 'sprightly' at best.
+Apart from 'the hit', Mr Big is probably the album's standout track, whipping up a bit of a storm, admittedly in a laid-back kind of way.
+Bassist Andy Fraser plays loads of piano on the album, too, while there's a couple of MkII string (mixed with brass?) notes on Heavy Load, but that seems to be it on the Mellotron front this time round.

 See: Kossoff, Kirke, Tetsu & Rabbit